Mufrid Krilic

 Bodø, Norway

-I am devoted to leading and coaching product development teams, by cultivating knowledge sharing in the organization and increasing co-developer’s business understanding.
-My professional philosophy is rooted in Domain-Driven Design and in building agile and technical coaching culture on an organization-wide level.
-I have 20+ years of experience as software architect, developer and technical coach, in healthcare, insurance and telecom, thus being deeply involved in developing enterprise-solutions in complex domains.
+Mufrid is devoted to leading and coaching product development teams, by cultivating knowledge sharing in the organization and increasing co-developer’s business understanding.
+His professional philosophy is rooted in Domain-Driven Design and in building agile and technical coaching culture on an organization-wide level.
+With 20+ years of experience as software architect, developer and technical coach, Mufrid has been deeply involved in developing enterprise-solutions in complex domains, such as healthcare, insurance and telecom.

 Currently working as a consultant and Domain-Driven Design coach at CoWork, Norway.

-Apart from work I enjoy spending time engaging my kids in STEM activities.
-I am an enthusiastic First Lego League mentor and have actively contributed to the FIRST community locally and internationally.
+Apart from work he enjoys spending time engaging his children in STEM activities.
+Mufrid is an enthusiastic First Lego League mentor and has actively contributed to the FIRST community locally and internationally.

 En erfaren arkitekt, utvikler og teknisk og smidig coach med lang bakgrunn fra enterprise systemer i komplekse domener, forsikring, telekom og helse.
 Som faglig leder og coach for flere produktteam i over 20 år, har Mufrid jobbet kontinuerlig med kunnskapsdeling i organisasjoner og investering i at teamene forstår forretningsprosesser og modellerer programvaren på bakgrunn av den kunnskapen.
 Hans profesjonelle filosofi er forankret i Domain-Driven Design og å kunne bygge smidig og teknisk coaching kultur på bredere organisasjonsnivå.